 The practice ensured valid consent was obtained for all care and treatment.
-We spoke the hygienist and one of the associate dentists about their understanding of consent.
+We spoke with the hygienist and the principal dentist about their understanding of consent.

 They explained that individual treatment options, risks, benefits and costs were discussed with each patient and then documented in a written treatment plan.
 They stressed the importance of communication skills when explaining care and treatment to patients to help ensure they had an understanding of their treatment options.
 Patients were asked to sign formal written consent forms for specific treatments.